 At the Grand Mayne vineyard, with accommodation in the 6 bedroom villa on site.
 Click Here to see the villa.

 That’s up to you.
 The house has six bedrooms (5 with en suite), three doubles and three twins.
 Why not get a group of friends together!

 When can we drink our wine?

-Your wine will be bottled in April 2018, and will be available for drinking soon after.
+Your wine will be bottled in April (reds), and October (whites) and will be available for drinking soon after.
 But our recommendation will be to take your time.
 If kept properly, the wine should improve for years to come, depending on the style of wine you choose to create.

 How do we get our wine home?

-The price includes delivery of your bottles to our warehouse in Calais, where you can collect the wine without payment of UK duty.
-Alternatively we can arrange to deliver the wine to UK addresses at an extra £3.80 per bottle including UK duty and taxes.
+The price includes delivery of your bottles to our warehouse in Calais, where you can currently collect the wine without payment of UK duty.
+Alternatively we can arrange to deliver the wine to UK addresses at an extra cost per bottle depending on current UK duty and transport costs.

 How do I book?

 Call Richard on 01256 772898 to reserve your place now!